Big Bear: Early life

-It is reported that throughout Big Bear's life, he had several wives, producing at least four male children who would carry on his name, including his son Āyimis§s (Little Bad Man/Little Bear), who helped found the Montana First Nation reserve in Alberta and the Rocky Boy reservation in Montana.
+It is reported that throughout Big Bear's life, he had several wives, producing at least four male children who would carry on his name, including his son Âyimisîs (Little Bad Man/Little Bear), who helped found the Montana First Nation reserve in Alberta and the Rocky Boy Reservation in Montana.
 There is little documentation to support the names of most of his sons.

 Leadership

 Before becoming a great leader, Big Bear became a great warrior, taking warriors under his father's command on missions that he described as "haunting the Blackfoot".
 Upon the death of his father Black Powder in the winter of 1864, his Band with over 100 members needed a chief.
 Big Bear was 40 years old and was the obvious choice.
 He would be the next chief.

 Big Bear was described as "an independent spirit" who did not like taking direction from outsiders."
 He was chosen and followed by the Plains Cree because of his traditional manner and wisdom.

 Traditional activities, such as hunting and warfare, kept Big Bear and his band occupied until the 1870s brought police, treaties, and the end of the buffalo.

 At the height of his influence in the winter of 1878 to 1879, the buffalo that the plains peoples hunted for food did not come north.